top of page

 I’m Aundrea—a wife, mother, speaker, mentor, and purpose-driven entrepreneur with nearly 20 years of experience building and launching brands.

-I’ve created 8 retail products sold in over 1,000 stores across 10 states, authored three books, and most recently, released Walking in Purpose: A 90-Day Journal to Living Boldly—a project that sparked the launch of She Boldly Walks in Purpose, a growing mentorship community of over 120 women.
+I’ve created 8 retail products sold in over 1,000 stores across 10 states, authored three books, and most recently, released Walking in Purpose: A 90-Day Journal to Living Boldly—a project that sparked Becoming Her and She Boldly Walks in Purpose, a growing mentorship community of over 120 women.

-I also created The Purpose to Prosperity Workbook & Toolkit—a digital guide designed to help women activate what they already carry and start launching with clarity.
+I also created Becoming Her: The Clarity Guide—a digital experience designed to help women recognize what they already carry, gain clarity, and begin moving forward with confidence.

-Now, I help bold women turn purpose into profits by creating real, workable strategies that transform what's stirring inside into lasting prosperity.
+Now, I help women turn what’s within them into purpose, clarity, and profit—through real, practical strategies that transform what’s been stirring inside into something tangible, meaningful, and lasting.

 aundrea2.png